sarahcolbert/sibling_roh_analysis/README.md

 > git clone https://github.com/sarahcolbert/sibling_roh_analysis <br>

-## Pre-Step 2: Editing the config file
-To edit the config file navigate to the sibling_roh_analysis directory and add the required information to the file.
-You can then run the config file using:  <br>
-> chmod u+x config
-> source ./config <br>

-## Pre-Step 3: Defining siblings
+## Pre-Step 2: Defining siblings
 The analysis pipeline requires data on siblings.
 We follow the suggestion of Howe et al., which is to include "all siblings from families with one or more pairs of genotyped dizygotic siblings.
 For example, in a family with a pair of monozygotic twins and an additional sibling, include both MZ twins and the sibling.
 The inclusion of both MZ twins should (very) modestly improve power by accounting for variation in the phenotypic outcome.
 If siblings have not been previously identified in the dataset, we suggest using [KING](https://www.kingrelatedness.com/) to infer siblings."

 Instructions for defining siblings are provided by Howe et al. [here](https://github.com/LaurenceHowe/SiblingGWAS/wiki/0.1_Siblings).

-*** provide example of what this file should look like
+## Pre-Step 3: Editing the config file
+To edit the config file navigate to the sibling_roh_analysis directory and add the required information to the file.
+You can then run the config file using:  <br>
+> source ./config <br>

 ## Pre-Step 4: Input Files
 ### Genotype data